marcus-downing/wireframe-b/README.md

 ### 2. Set the theme's identity

-Edit the file `my-child-theme/src/package.json`, changing at least this one line:
+Edit the file `my-child-theme/src/package.json`, changing at least these few lines:

 ```
 {
-  "name": "theme-name",
+  "name": "example-theme",
-  "title": "Your theme",
+  "title": "My example theme",
+  "description": "Something about your theme"
 }
 ```

-These details and others in `package.json` will be used to produce the WordPress theme header.
+These details and others in `package.json` will be used to produce the WordPress theme metadata.
+The `name` has to be a slug-friendly name, which should match the folder name.
+The `title` is the name that will appear in WordPress admin.

 You should not need to change anything in `Gruntfile.js` right now, but have a look at it anyway.